-Reservations can be cancelled anytime up to 30 minutes before the start of the class you have booked without incurring any penalties either via the website or by leaving a message on the studio phone 09 239 2423.
+Reservations can be cancelled anytime up to one hour before the start of the class you have booked without incurring any penalties either via the website or by leaving a message on the studio phone 09 239 2423.

-You cannot cancel inside 30 mins of the booked class start time once inside the 30min window your booking is considered confirmed and your account will still be debited for that class even if you do not show.
+You cannot cancel inside one hour of the booked class start time once inside the one hour window your booking is considered confirmed and your account will still be debited for that class even if you do not show.
 A no show is someone who does not come to a class that they have booked.

-Selecting “Late Cancel” (cancelling within 30mins of the class start time) does not stop your account from being charged for that class.
+Selecting “Late Cancel” (cancelling within one hour of the class start time) does not stop your account from being charged for that class.